 Up to Interpretation?

 Each state has its own laws concerning the legality of cannabis and all cannabis-derived products.
-Under federal law, you can consider the plant wholly illegal.
+Under federal law, you can consider the plant wholly illegal and CBD legal.

 If you live in a state where medical or recreational marijuana is legal, you may not have a huge problem.
 Those who might face problems are those who deal in the cultivation and distribution of any cannabis products.

-If you use the products in the comfort of your own home, you should generally be fine.
+If you use the products in the comfort of your own home, you should generally be fine to know that CBD legal ststus.

-If you live in a state where cannabis and all cannabis products are illegal, the story may play out differently.
+If you live in a state where cannabis and all cannabis drug possession products are illegal, the story may play out differently.
 In these cases, you don’t have state laws to protect you.

-You should do your part to stay informed about your home state’s laws.
+You should do your part to stay informed about your home state’s laws of CBD legal status.

 Federal, state, and local court cases may continue to shape the way we view cannabis and CBD.
 In addition, medical research may reveal more and accepted medical uses for CBD.